zkstewart/CANDID/README.md

 # CANDID
 Cluster-based Alignment-free Novel Domain Iterative Discovery

-This is a program still undergoing development - it's getting pretty close to being "finished", though!
+CANDID is a program that is in its final stage of development and otherwise fully functional.
 Its intent is to discover novel domains by excluding known domain regions from proteins and subsequently utilising sensitive MMseqs2 search to find potential domain regions which are clustered based on alignment-free distance measures and iteratively used as HMMER queries until convergence is reached.

 ## Prerequisites
 CANDID operates as a pipeline which calls quite a few external programs and resources, as well as packages within Python and R. Below is a list detailing all the things you'll need to successfully run CANDID.